gguillotte/mdsrd5/README.md

 ### 0.4 (2016-01-25)

-Added links and italicized spells.
+Added spell links and italicized spells.

 #### New content